Florian-Thake/TeaScript-Cpp-Library/README.md

 The behavior, API/ABI, command line arguments, contents of the package, usage conditions + permissions and any other aspects of the software and the package may change in a non backwards compatible or a non upgradeable way without prior notice with any new (pre-)release.

 # Support my work
-If you want to support my work, especially to further develop TeaScript and to run this website, you can do this by a donation of your choice via Paypal:
+If you want to support my work, especially to further develop TeaScript and to run its website, you can do this by a donation of your choice via Paypal:

 https://paypal.me/FlorianThake

 The donation will be for covering the monthly and yearly costs as well as for free personal use.
-All donations will help me to put more time and effort into TeaScript and this webpage.
+All donations will help me to put more time and effort into TeaScript and its webpage.
 Thank you very much! 🙂

 # Copyright
 Copyright (C) 2023 Florian Thake <contact |at| tea-age.solutions>.